bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/carmen.murarescu/index.md

 ### Actuation

-* **Relay Module**: A 5V relay that provides safe switching of the higher-current water pump circuit.
+* **NPN Transistor**: A NPN Transistor that provides safe switching of the water pump circuit.

 * **Water Pump**: A submersible pump capable of delivering appropriate water volume for plant irrigation.